ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 ## Conclusion

 We now have a (mostly) funcitonal login page.
-The only problems are that we have to manually navigate to it, and it doesn't actuall perform the login.
+The only problems are that we have to manually navigate to it, and it doesn't actually perform the login.
 Before we fix that far we are going to need to need to create a couple of services.
 We will do that next.